FinOps

 What are FinOps domains?

-• Commitment Planning
+• Commitment planning

-• Tagging Governance
+• Tagging governance

 But knowing your domains is just the beginning.
-To actually move the needle, you need to understand what happens inside each one — and that’s where FinOps capabilities come in 👇
+To move the needle, you need to understand what happens inside each one — and that’s where FinOps capabilities come in 👇

 What are FinOps capabilities?

 FinOps capabilities are the building blocks — the specific things your team does to run, scale, and improve your FinOps processes.
 If your FinOps domain is the category (like Cost Allocation or Forecasting), then the capabilities are the operational moves inside it.
 They define what you’re responsible for, what you can measure, and how mature your process is.
+Each domain describes a set of capabilities; you mature capabilities based on value and need.

 So when you’re setting up a process to track idle resources, that’s a capability.
 When you're automating tag conformance checks in CI/CD, that’s another one.